Plattar/gltf-exporter/README.md

 ### Important notes

-Please note that for now, output glTF files **may not be 100% compliant** with the current state of glTF 2.0 (as mentionned above with bump maps).
+Please note that for now, output glTF files **may not be 100% compliant** with the current state of glTF 2.0.

 This plugin is being updated with glTF file format.
-Since updates can contain breaking changes causing issues with Sketchfab glTF processing (also updated), it's strongly recommended to use the latest version.
+It's strongly recommended to use the latest version from the [release](https://github.com/Plattar/gltf-exporter/releases) section.

 ### Acknowledgements